 For week 21, I shared my recipe for Dilly Carrots with you.
-That recipe was done in a regular Fido jar, which resulted in a much better tasting ferment than I ever got with a Mason jar.
-I have since been given a couple of Pickl-It jars and have revised the recipe for those types of jars.
+That recipe was done in a regular Fido jar which resulted in a much better tasting ferment than I ever got with a Mason jar.
+I have since started using anaerobic fermenting vessels and recommend the ones from my affiliate partner, The Probiotic Jar.
+I have revised the original recipe for those types of jars.
 The main difference between my old recipe and my new recipe is that we no longer use whey and the brine is different.

 Lactofermented Garlic and Dill Carrots (Updated)